-If an employee requests a change to their place of work, hours of work, or days of work, this will need to be done through a flexible working request.
+If an employee requests a change to their place of work, hours of work, or days of work, they will need to discuss flexible working arrangements.
+They can also put in a flexible working request.
 A flexible working request from an employee must be dealt with appropriately, and employers should have an effective policy in place to deal with such requests.

 It is good business practice to include a flexible work policy in the company handbook.
 The policy should clearly outline the internal procedure for submitting a flexible working request and how to implement the proposed changes.